Latha-G/ETL-Project/README.md

 ## Data Cleanup & Analysis

 - Data extracted were formated in CSV and JSON files
-- The data formated files were manipulated in pandas to clean, join, and filter for 7 tables
+- The data formated files were manipulated in pandas to clean, join, and filter 7 tables

 ## Project Report
 - **E**xtract: